android-com-pl/wp-ai-alt-generator/README.md

 # GPT-Powered Alt Text Generator for WordPress

-WordPress plugin that uses the GPT-4 API to automatically generate descriptive and contextually relevant alt text for images during the upload process.
+WordPress plugin that uses the GPT-4 API to automatically generate descriptive and contextually relevant alt text (matching your WordPress site's language) for images during the upload process.
 This plugin is designed to enhance website accessibility and improve SEO with minimal effort.

+It generates alt text in your WordPress Site Language.

 ## Installation